invariantlabs-ai/invariant/README.md

 ![image](https://github.com/invariantlabs-ai/invariant/assets/17903049/f859f64b-5730-488b-9e80-fd319d9a4a9d)

-The Invariant security analyzer detects this type of vulnerability by leveraging deep contextual understanding of an agent's context and data flow.
+The Invariant analyzer detects this type of vulnerability by leveraging deep contextual understanding of an agent's context and data flow.
 For this, it relies on a [purpose-built rule matching engine](#analyzing-agent-traces) based on information flow analysis, and [an expressive policy language](#policy-language) for defining security policies and constraints.

 ## Features

 * A [library of *built-in checkers*](docs/STDLIB.md) for detecting **[sensitive data](docs/STDLIB.md#sensitive-data-detection-personal-identifiable-information), [prompt injections](docs/STDLIB.md#prompt-injection-detection), [moderation violations](docs/STDLIB.md#moderation-violation-detection), and more.**

-* [An expressive policy language](#policy-language) for defining security policies and constraints.
+* [An expressive policy language](#policy-language) for defining (security) policies and constraints.

 * [Data flow analysis for a contextual understanding](#policy-language) of agent behavior, allowing for fine-grained security checks.